pbnath/kubernetes-the-hard-way/VirtualBox/docs/02-compute-resources.md

 cd kubernetes-the-hard-way/vagrant
 ```

 The `Vagrantfile` is configured to assume you have at least an 8 core CPU which most modern core i5, i7 and i9 do, and at least 16GB RAM.
 You can tune these values especially if you have *less* than this by editing the `Vagrantfile` before the next step below and adjusting the values for `RAM_SIZE` and `CPU_CORES` accordingly.
+It is not recommended to change these unless you know what you are doing as it may result in crashes and will make the lab harder to support.

 This will not work if you have less than 8GB of RAM.